Accelerated Resolution Therapy (ART) in Menlo Park and Online Throughout California

 The shift is not intellectual.
 Clients consistently report:

-• Physical symptoms tied to the original experience resolve or significantly diminish
+• Physical tension, chronic pain, or somatic symptoms with no clean explanation resolve or significantly diminish

 This is not insight.
 It is resolution.